lapinozz/lapinozz.github.io/_posts/2024-01-21-cat-feeder.markdown

 - A webserver running on the ESP for the configuration interface and view the video feed
 - An Arduino Nano for handling controlling the electronics
 - Some sort of mechanism that can measure and dispense the food
-- Some sensor to detect of the food was actually dispensed
+- Some sensor to detect if the food was actually dispensed

 The reason I decided to use an Arduino in addition to the ESP is that the location I wanted to put the camera in was a bit far from where the rest of the electronics would be.
 Also, the ESP32-CAM board I had had a limited number of GPIO available and they can only provide 3.3V.
 Most of the parts I already had required 5V.